University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Course_materials/overview_of_file_types.md

 - `HQ` = Haplotype quality

 Therefore, the sample columns will list the genotype of the sample, the genotype quality, the read depth, and haplotype quality separated by colons.
-If we look at the first sample (NA00001), we see that this sample was homozygous for the referece allele (`0|0`), that the genotype quality was 48, the read depth was 1 and the haplotype quality was 51,51 (51 for both haplotypes).
+The first sample (NA00001) has the following genotype information:   `0|0:48:1:51,51` This means:
+- `0|0` - homozygous for the reference allele
+- `48` - Genotype quality 48
+- `1`  - read depth 1
+- `51,51` - haplotype quality was 51 for both haplotypes